Futoshiki Online

 How to Play Futoshiki

-Futoshiki is a grid logic puzzle that combines uniqueness with greater-than and less-than relationships.
-Fill the grid so every row, column, and inequality is valid.
+Futoshiki is a grid logic puzzle that combines number placement with greater-than and less-than clues.
+Fill the grid so every row, column, and inequality relationship is valid.

 Reasoning Tips